 Firstly, I should mention I was running late, because I couldn’t find the No. 9 bus stop and missed the bus haha (See my instructions above so you don’t do this).
 My cave tour started at 15.30, I arrived nearer 15.45, but luckily everyone was still there!

 There’s a small communal changing room with large lockers to put your belongings in, these weren’t locked.
-My bag had my SLR camera in it and I felt completely safe leaving it there but I’m giving you the option if you wish to leave your valuables at your accommodation.
+My bag had my SLR camera in it, plus Budapest pics from the morning and I felt completely safe leaving it there but I’m giving you the option if you wish to leave your valuables at your accommodation.

 Next door, there’s a room with shelves filled with some designer overalls (ah sorry actually they aren’t designer but they will protect your clothes) and lots of helmets.

-I’m given a helmet, which you can adjust the size (good job as my head is the size of a small child haha) and a pair of red overalls to try on.
+You’re given a helmet, which you can adjust the size (good job as my head is the size of a small child haha) and a pair of red overalls to try on.
 Apparently, the first pair didn’t fit, even though I thought they were fine.
-But I reckon it’s good to always listen to the experts.
+But I reckon it’s good to always listen to the experts, especially as you’re going to be crawling about in the cave.

 What should you wear for the caving tour?